vivaangarg2005/vivaangarg2005/README.md

 - 🧮 **Basic Calculator** – Web calculator built with HTML, CSS, and JavaScript
 - ✂️ **Rock Paper Scissors** – Interactive game using vanilla JavaScript
 - 🎮 **Guess The Number** – Simple number guessing game with user input logic
 - ✅ **To-Do List App** – A practice project to manage daily tasks using HTML, CSS, and JS
+- 🕒 **Digital Clock** – Real-time digital clock with 12/24-hour toggle and clean responsive UI

 > ⚡ *More interactive projects and full-stack apps coming soon...*